Two-scale homogenization for a general class of high contrast PDE systems with periodic coefficients: A generic class of degeneracies and related properties.

 and therefore, pre-multiplying \eqref{pfl222} by $\left(a^{(1)}(y)\right)^{1/2}$, yields $u_0(x,y)\in L^2\left(\Omega;\, V\right)$, cf \eqref{herset}. \end{proof}

-\subsection{A generic class of degeneracies and related properties.}
+\section{A generic class of degeneracies and related properties.}

 A key problem in the homogenization theory is to relate the limit ``fluxes'' (in the present case the ``modified'' fluxes $\xi_0(x,y)$) to the limit ``fields'' $u_0(x,y)$.
 This can be achieved only if the general degeneracy described by $a^{(1)}(y)$ satisfies some additional restrictions.
 We impose below a key generic technical assumption on $a^{(1)}(y)$ which is sufficient for this purpose.
-We will later demonstrate that this assumption {\it is} satisfied for most of previously studying models in both classical and non-classical homogenization, as well as will give some new examples.
+We will see that this assumption {\it is} satisfied for most of previously studying models in both classical and non-classical homogenization, as well as will refer to some more recent examples.

 Let $\left( \,\cdot\,,\, \cdot \,\right)_{H^1}$ be an inner product in $\left(H_\#^1(Q)\right)^n$.
 Denote $V^\bot$ the orthogonal complement to $V$ defined by \eqref{herset}, i.e.

 Then $\left(H_\#^1(Q)\right)^n$ is a direct orthogonal sum of (closed) $V$ and $V^\bot$,